oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 Run the **ahfctl rollbackupdate** command with the **-updateid** option to rollback the updates with a specific update ID.
 If you do not specify the update ID, then AHF rolls back to the previous state by default.

+>**Note:** All the backup directories used for applying updates will also be deleted as part of rollback.

 1. To rollback the metadata and framework updates:

     ```